mohammadbashiri/lipstick/README.md

 ### Updating the displayed figure in a loop

-You have a loop and you want to update the same figure (with new results) as go through the loop?
+You have a loop and you want to update the same figure (with new results) as you go through the loop?
 You can also use the `update_fig` method:

 <p align="center">
   <img width="450" height="600" src="images/update_fig_demo.gif">